Travelling to Denmark? How to get access to the internet

 It’s always nice to be able to be online now and then when you’re on holiday.
 If you are a tourist going to Denmark there are several ways to get access to the internet to check the weather for the upcoming days or simply read the latest news from your home country.

 Mobile broadband gives you wireless internet access through a USB-modem.
-In Denmark we have four providers with their own network.
-TDC, 3, Telenor and Telia.
-3 does not offer deals for customers without a Danish personal security number, but Oister(ISP owned by 3 and using their network) offers pre paid deals.
+In Denmark we have three providers with their own network.
+TDC, 3 and Telenor/Telia.
+Deals withtout personal security number is becoming more and more rare though.

-First of all, a very important tip: Do not use your normal mobile broadband subscription in Denmark!
-After having used about 5 megabytes of data, it is generally cheaper to buy a Danish pre-paid sim card for 100 Danish kroner instead for EU-citizens.
+First of all, a very important tip: Do not use your normal mobile broadband subscription in Denmark unless you are a EU-citizen!
+After having used about 5 megabytes of data, it is generally cheaper to buy a Danish pre-paid sim card for 100 Danish kroner – if you are a EU-citizen you might have data for use in Denmark included in your subscription – in this case, you should not have any trouble in Denmark, though you might not have the same amount included as you do in your own country.

-You will probably pay between 1 and 10 Danish kroner per megabyte – if you buy a sim-card with 100 Danish kroner, it will be enough to check the weather and e-mail several times during your holiday, but it might not be enough if you want to read the latest news every single day – and you should definitely avoid watching videos online.
+You will probably pay between 0,1 and 1 Danish kroner per megabyte or more – if you buy a sim-card with 100 Danish kroner, it will be enough to check the weather and e-mail several times during your holiday, but it might not be enough if you want to read the latest news every single day – and you should definitely avoid watching videos online.

 It’s always a good idea to check the coverage maps before going to Denmark.
-If you’re not staying in one of the bigger cities, there are big differences between the providers.
+If you’re not staying in one of the bigger cities, there might be big differences between the providers.
+However, you are somewhat limited with your choices – and in most big cities, the coverage should always be at least acceptable.

 3 (click “Tjek din dækning her påkortet” – only subscriptions – you’ll most likely not be able to get a sim-card at 3 as a tourist)